zchochul/KADDre/README.md

 ## Spectral test (more in [`lab6.c`](https://github.com/zchochul/KADDre/blob/main/lab6.c)) <a name="spectral_test"></a>
 Plot `(x[n], x[n+1])` to see the quality of the generator.
 The obtained graph will show a spectral pattern of the generator - hence the name of the test.
 If the points are distributed uniformly, the test can be judged good.

+## Estimation of PI <a name="pi"></a>
+Using von Neuman (Monte Carlo) method it is possible to calculate estimation of PI.
+In order to calculate the Pi, we randomly generate two numbers x and y from the uniform distribution [0,1] and we check whether the pair falls within the circle of the radius equal to 1.
+Next, by calculating the ratio of accepted pairs to all of them, you approximate the ratio of areas of the circle to the rectangle.

 ## Useful snipets from documentation!
 TF1 - [here](https://root.cern.ch/doc/master/classTF1.html)<br>